 You don’t want to have to look into claiming bankruptcy because of debt.
 So the sooner you can sit down and readjust your spending, the better.
 To help guide you in the right direction, here are 5 effective budgeting tips that are ideal for beginners:

-Set your goals
+1. Set your goals

 This might seem like an obvious one, but it’s key to determining your ideal budget and not overspending.
-What are your long term goals?
-Do you want to open your own business in 5 years time?
+What are your long-term goals?
+Do you want to open your own business in 5 years’ time?
 Or perhaps you want to become a homeowner?
 No matter what the aim, it’s vital that you note this down and use it as a way of spreading out your income.

-Giving you something to work towards both now and in the long term, it will steer you away from overspending and overindulging.
+Giving you something to work towards both now and in the long term will steer you away from overspending and overindulging.
 Of course, you do need to treat yourself every now and again, but you also need to have these goals at the forefront of your mind for them to be achievable.

-Every person’s financial goals are different and unique to them, so by aligning yours with your monthly/annual budget you’ll feel as organized and prepared as possible.
+Every person’s financial goals are different and unique to them, so by aligning yours with your monthly/annual budget, you’ll feel as organized and prepared as possible.

-Pay Attention to what you spend
+3. Pay Attention to what you spend

 Another vital step to take when budgeting is to pay attention to what you’re currently spending.
-Whether you do this by looking through your monthly spend through your bank account or you obtain a credit report, it will give you a clear indication of where you need to cut down.
+Whether you do this by looking through your monthly spending through your bank account or you obtain a credit report, it will give you a clear indication of where you need to cut down.

-Treat every month differently
+4. Treat every month differently

 When creating your budget, it’s essential that you treat every month differently.
 It needs to be flexible as it’s likely that what you’ll spend one month won’t be reflected in the next.

-For example, you might find that you have to include things in your budget like having to repair your car or perhaps Christmas is fast approaching.
+For example, you might find that you have to include things in your budget like having to repair your car, or perhaps Christmas is fast approaching.
 Regardless of the reason, make sure that you’re prepared for these potential expenses in your budget.

-Say goodbye to credit cards
+5. Say goodbye to credit cards

 Ok, so you don’t necessarily have to cut up your credit cards and never use them again – as when used sensibly, they can be very useful.
 But it’s just meant in the sense that you should stop relying so heavily on them.
-If you are currently putting every expense on them, you might find that you get to the end of the month and the debt is far more than what your income can cover.
+If you are putting every expense on them, you might find that you get to the end of the month, and the debt is far more than your income can cover.

-Keep track of your financial progress
+6. Keep track of your financial progress

 As part of budgeting, it’s also worth keeping track of your progress over time.
 This gives you insight into how effective the techniques that you’re using are and how you can continue to improve.
 Celebrate where you’ve succeeded and adjust your spending as needed if there are still areas that you need to work on.